 It was polite, and never had Malfoy spoken directly to him.
 James nodded his thanks and was finally convinced that Albus was just off making more friends and not just convincing himself that he belonged with a different crowd.

 James became aware of her cautious actions and began to pay great heed to them, curious as to what she would do next.
-When she settled comfortably, she placed her hand on her knee and turned it upward, palm opening and fingers spreading, a loving invitation.
+When she was sure they were alone, she placed her hand on her knee and turned it upward, palm opening and fingers spreading, a loving invitation.

-But that was harder than it seemed to them.
+But that was harder than it seemed.
 They had four classes together, they patrolled the corridors three nights a week together, they ate together, and they shared a Hogwarts house together.
-It was inevitable to spend at least half of a day with her.
+It was inevitable to spend at least half the day together.

 That only made it so much worse.